Bhanditz/ledger/README.md

 ### Forex Transaction Example

 Account **User1** wants to send **30EUR**(that will be converted to **45USD**) to the **USD Wallet** of the Account **User2**.
+We assume that All Payment Provider Wallets are "Multi currencies" wallets

 Payload: